ukhsa-collaboration/inclusive-design-team/resources/structure.md

 ## Team structure

 - Head of design
--- Lead user researcher
+  - Lead user researcher
--- Team of user researchers (1 to 4)
+      - Team of user researchers (1 to 4)
--- Lead service designer
+  - Lead service designer
--- Team of service designers (1 to 2)
+    - Team of service designers (1 to 2)
--- Lead accessibility specialist
+  - Lead accessibility specialist
--- Team of Accessibility specialists (1 to 2)
+    - Team of Accessibility specialists (1 to 2)
+  - Lead content designer
+    - Team of content designers  (1 to 2)
--- Product Owner
+  - Product owner
--- Business Analyst
+    - Business analyst